mostaphaRoudsari/honeybee-primer/text/components/Simulation_Control.md

 * ##### runSimForRunPeriods [Optional]
 Set to "True" to have EnergyPlus run the simulation for energy use over the entire year of the EPW.
 The default is set to "True."
 * ##### maxWarmupDays [Optional]
+The maximum number of warmup days that you want the energyplus simulation to run before recording result values.
+The default is set to 25.
+* ##### minWarmupDays [Optional]
 The minimum number of warmup days that you want the energyplus simulation to run before recording result values.
 The default is set to 6.
-* ##### minWarmupDays [Optional]
-Script variable simControl

 #### Outputs
 * ##### simControls